earthly/website/blog/_posts/2023-10-27-kafka-vs-rabbitmq.md

 Kafka is an excellent choice for scalability, fault-tolerance, and distributed streaming; otherwise, for moderate workloads, high availability, and message queuing, RabbitMQ is a suitable option.

-You must carefully evaluate your project’s requirements to weigh the advantages and disadvantages of the system and make an informed decision.
+You must carefully evaluate your project's requirements to weigh the advantages and disadvantages of the system and make an informed decision.

 ## Conclusion

-You’ve learned about RabbitMQ and Kafka, their features, how they approach message queueing, and their use cases.
+You've learned about RabbitMQ and Kafka, their features, how they approach message queueing, and their use cases.
 Both RabbitMQ and Kafka are robust messaging systems that can facilitate efficient and reliable communication between distributed systems.

 Ultimately, your decision between RabbitMQ and Kafka should depend on factors such as performance, scalability, fault tolerance, and the nature of your application's data and messaging requirements.
 Evaluating these factors will help you choose the messaging system that best aligns with your use case.

 ## Outside Article Checklist

-- [ ] Add in Author page
 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)

 - [ ] Add keywords for internal links to front-matter
 - [ ] Run `link-opp` and find 1-5 places to incorporate links
 - [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`